KalllN/Analysis-of-Youtube-Data/README.md

 # Trending Indian YouTube Video Statistics

 1. Which channel has the most trending videos, likes, comments and dislikes
-2. Which video is the most popular?
+2. Which are the 5 most popular videos?
 3. Is there a relationship between likes, views and comments?
 5. Which category is most watched by users?